 Quick Comparison: Venture Vs. Venture X

-The Capital One Venture X Card is the newest card in the Venture lineup, so how does that compare to the Capital One Venture Card?
+The Capital One Venture X Card is an ultra-premium card, so how does that compare to the Capital One Venture Card?
 The card has a $395 annual fee, so the fee is significantly higher, but it also offers several great perks that should more than justify the annual fee.
 Among other things, the Venture X offers:

 - The same great welcome bonus of 75,000 Venture miles

 - A $300 annual travel credit plus 10,000 anniversary bonus miles, which to me more than justifies the $395 annual fee

 - A Priority Pass membership plus unlimited access to Capital One Lounges

 - Great travel benefits, including primary rental car coverage and cell phone protection